ProfessorAkram/Unity-Programming/docs/unity-colliders-collisions.md

       }//end OnTriggerEnter

 ```
+> [!NOTE]
+> While `OnTrigger` and `OnCollision` are part of Unity’s lifecycle, we define them in our object classes.
+The parameters they receive must match the expected data type: `Collider` for triggers and `Collision` for collisions.
+However, the variable name for these parameters themselves can vary.
+For triggers, it’s often named `other`, while for collision, it might be `collision` or `other`.
+Regardless of the name, the parameter always **refers to the component of the other object being interacted with**.

 ## Accessing the Other Object
 The parameter (`Collision collision` or `Collider other`) contains information about the other object involved in the interaction.
 From there, we get a reference to the object's `gameObject` via `collision.gameObject` (for collisions) or `other.gameObject` (for triggers).